bartcharbon/dalliance/README.md

 Before building, please install [Node.js](http://nodejs.org/), which is needed for the NPM package manager.

-To build:
+To build for use in MOLGENIS:

         (sudo?) npm install -g gulp
         npm install # Install dependencies
-        gulp        # Build Dalliance
+        gulp compile # Build Dalliance

-...then open any of the HTML files in the `example-browsers` directory to test.
+        rename dalliance-all.js in the /build folder to dalliance-all.min.js copy dalliance-all.min.js to the src/main/resources/js folder in the data-explorer module in the MOLGENIS repo

 Documentation